DominikBudzynski/AircraftShooter_/README.md

 # AircraftShooter_

 If You want to try this program, please donwload the .zip file.
 There are additional libraries and assets :)
-Unzip it, then in cmd change directory to project direcotry and thype:
+Unzip it, then in cmd change directory to project direcotry and type:

 cmake .